ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![setup-4.png](images/setup/setup-4.png)

-- click on the *automl.ipynb and hyperparameter_tuning.ipynb* so that they can be opened on the editor.
+- Click on the *automl.ipynb and hyperparameter_tuning.ipynb* so that they can be opened on the editor.

 - Run the notebooks by starting from the first cell one by one.